Version: 1.0

 Can someone forge a signature?

 Not without access to your secret key.
-The signature must be generated server-side, and the secret key must never be exposed to the client or committed to version control.
+The signature MUST be generated server-side, and the secret key must never be exposed.

-Yes.
-TrustArc recommends updating your banner copy and/or privacy policy to include details about the Unified Consent feature — specifically that consent preferences are shared across your browsers, apps, and websites.
+Yes, we recommend updating your banner verbiage and/or your privacy policy to include details about the Unified Consent feature.

-Are there countries or regions where this functionality is not recommended?
+Are there any countries/regions for which the Known User functionality is not recommended?